geopm/geopm/service/docs/source/geopmsession.1.rst

 Reading a signal periodically
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Both a polling period and runtime must be specified.
+Both a polling period and timeout must be specified.
-The polling period must be shorter than the runtime specified.
+The polling period must be shorter than the timeout specified.

 A 100ms polling period with a 300ms timeout is shown below:

 .. code-block:: none

-    echho -e 'MSR::THERM_STATUS# core 0' | geopmsession -p 0.1 -t 0.3
+    echo -e 'MSR::THERM_STATUS# core 0' | geopmsession -p 0.1 -t 0.3
     0x0000000088410000
     0x0000000088420000
     0x0000000088420000